risk-first/website/menagerie/Agency-Risk.md

 > "This dilemma exists in circumstances where agents are motivated to act in their own best interests, which are contrary to those of their principals, and is an example of moral hazard." - [Principal-Agent Problem, _Wikipedia_](https://en.wikipedia.org/wiki/Principal–agent_problem)

 The less visibility you have of the agent's activities, the bigger the risk.
-However, the _whole point_ of giving the money to the agent was that you would have to spend less time and effort managing it, hence the dilemma.

-[Agency Risk](Agency-Risk) clearly includes the behaviour of [Bad Actors](https://en.wiktionary.org/wiki/bad_actor).
-But, that's too strict a definition:   <!-- tweet-start -->In software development, we're not lending each other money, but we are being paid by the project sponsor, so they are assuming [Agency Risk](Agency-Risk) by employing us.   <!-- tweet-end -->
+However, the _whole point_ of giving the money to the agent was that you would have to spend less time and effort managing it, hence the dilemma.  <!-- tweet-start -->In software development, we're not lending each other money, but we _are_ being paid by the project sponsor, so they are assuming [Agency Risk](Agency-Risk) by employing us.   <!-- tweet-end -->

 As we saw in the previous section on [Process Risk](Process-Risk), <!-- tweet-start -->[Agency Risk](Agency-Risk) doesn't just apply to people: it can apply to _running software_ or _whole teams_  <!-- tweet-end -->- anything which has agency over it's actions.

 > "Agency is the capacity of an actor to act in a given environment...
 Agency may either be classified as unconscious, involuntary behaviour, or purposeful, goal directed activity (intentional action). " - [Agency, _Wikipedia_](https://en.wikipedia.org/wiki/Agency_(philosophy))

-Here, we will look at some examples of [Agency Risk](Agency-Risk) situations, in order to sketch out where the domain of this risk lies, before looking at three common ways to mitigate it: monitoring, security and goal alignment.
+[Agency Risk](Agency-Risk) clearly includes the behaviour of [Bad Actors](https://en.wiktionary.org/wiki/bad_actor) but is not limited to them:  there are various "shades of grey" involved.
+So first, we will look at some examples of [Agency Risk](Agency-Risk), in order to sketch out where the domain of this risk lies, before looking at three common ways to mitigate it: monitoring, security and goal alignment.

 ### Personal Lives